 So as to ensure a level playing field and to have clear policies and practices to ensure consistent application for wholesale and retail travel agent partners as well as our visitors, FHTA has devised these recommended best practices for bookings and cancellations.

 It is a requirement of the Code of Ethics that Members adhere to these policies as much as is practicable and commercially viable for each business.
 Not all recommendations will be applicable to all businesses and this is not meant to be overly prescriptive.
 However, it should give some indication as to the specifics of what is meant by good faith and fair dealing in business practices.

-Commercial realities will require variance from these practices in some cases.
-The variance should be reasonable and justifiable and in all cases the terms and conditions should be clearly set forth for the customer.
+Commercial realities will require a variance from these practices in some cases.
+The variance should be reasonable and justifiable and in all cases, the terms and conditions should be clearly set forth for the customer.
 This list is not intended to be exhaustive.